castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 Optional:

-- `all` (Boolean) Defines matching all workloads.
-Cannot be set together with other matchers.
 - `gvk` (List of String) Group, version, and kind for Kubernetes resources.
 Format: kind[.version][.group].
 It can be either:
  - only kind, e.g. "Deployment"